ctolon/PythonInterfaceOOP/doc/4_TechincalInformations.md

 ```
 ## Some Things You Should Be Careful For Using and Development

-* There are also filters for some arguments.
-No value should be entered outside of these filters (look at the
-choices).
+* aspğkfaspğfasğpfk
 * If the argument can take more than one value, when adding a new property choices is a list and the values
 must be converted to comma-separated strings
 * if your dataset is for run3, o2-analysis-trackextension will be automatically deleted from your workflow as if you define `--add_track_prop` argument for track-propagation.
-If the production of the data you want to analyze is new, you should add the o2-analysis-track-propagation task to your workflow with the `--add_track_prop` parameter.
-You can found detalis from there [`Click Here`](https://aliceo2group.github.io/analysis-framework/docs/helperTasks/trackselection.html?highlight=some%20of%20the%20track%20parameters)
+If the production of the data you want to analyze is new, you should add the o2-analysis-track-propagation task to your workflow with the `--add_track_prop` argument.
+You can found detalis from there [`Click Here`](https://aliceo2group.github.io/analysis-framework/docs/basics-usage/HelperTasks.html#track-selection)

 ## Some Notes Before The Instructions

-* You don't have to configure all the parameters in the Python interface. the parameter you did not configure will remain as the value in the JSON.
+* You don't need configure all the parameters in the Python interface. the parameter you did not configure will remain as the value in the JSON.
-* Don't forget to configure your Config JSON file in interface for each workflow and also configure extra `-run<Data|MC>` parameters for tableMaker workflow only.
+* Don't forget to configure your Config JSON file in interface for each workflow.
 * Sometimes you may need to add extra tables and transformations to your workflow to resolve the errors you get.
 These are related to the data model and the production tag.
 It is stated in the steps that they will be used when errors are received.
-If you get an error about these add the relevant parameter to your workflow.
+If you get an error about these add the relevant parameter to your workflow (you can look at troubleshoot not found section).

 ## Interface Modes: JSON Overrider and JSON Additional